Santhosh-Sankar/pedestrian-detection-tracker-counter/README.md

 python evaluate_motchallenge.py --mot_dir=<MOT LOCATION> --detection_dir=<DETECTION FOLDER LOCATION> --output_dir=<OUTPUT FOLDER LOCATION>
 ```
 ### Outputs
 The code outputs the detected pedestrians with a bounding box and the path of motion of the centre point of the bounding boxes for the last 50 frames are plotted.
-The total number of pedestriand detected and the pedestrians currently visible in the frame are displayed.
+The total number of pedestrians detected and the pedestrians currently visible in the frame are displayed.

 #### Less crowded dataset
 <p align='center'>